 He is a member of the Berks County Medical Society, the Pennsylvania

-Medical Society, the American Urological Association, and the American
+Medical Society and the American Urological Association.

-Dr. Horner is on active staff at the St. Joseph Medical Center and Reading
+Dr. Horner is on active staff at the Penn State Health St. Joseph Hospital.
+He is on the consulting staff of HealthSouth

 Reading Rehabilitation Hospital.